Skip to content

 Actions: list, mark_done, mark_all_done

 The Enterprise/Premium catalog enables 16 additional meta-tools that expose GitLab Premium and Ultimate features.
-In stdio mode, set GITLAB_ENTERPRISE=true; in HTTP mode, use --enterprise to force the catalog or omit it to allow CE/EE auto-detection per token+URL entry.
+In stdio mode, set GITLAB_TIER=premium or GITLAB_TIER=ultimate; in HTTP mode, use --tier=premium (or --tier=ultimate) to force the catalog, or omit it to allow CE/EE auto-detection per token+URL entry.
+The legacy boolean GITLAB_ENTERPRISE=true (stdio) and --enterprise (HTTP) flags are still honored as a fallback when GITLAB_TIER/--tier is unset, but are deprecated.
+Tier-gating also prunes per-field schema entries via pruneSchemaFieldsByTier (see internal/tools/action_catalog.go).
 Additionally, enterprise-only action routes are added to existing base meta-tools:

 • Iterations → routed through gitlab_issue